The American Opportunity Tax Credit (AOTC): How Much Is It Worth?

 Why is the American Opportunity Act important?

-With the costs of tuition, books, and school materials rising, getting some of that cash back can come in handy for a student.
+With the rising costs of tuition, books, and school materials, getting some of that money back can be a valuable resource for students.

 The AOTC is a tax break that can reduce the cost of attending an accredited post-secondary institution during the first four years of your degree, typically for undergraduates.